plogs/jsgoti/content/posts/acknowledgment.md

 engaged in warfare, territorial expansion, and the displacement of other Indigenous groups long before and alongside European colonization.[^warfare]

+Which is to say: In some cases, current Native lands were originally the unceded or ancestral lands of other tribes, reflecting a complex history of intertribal conflict, migration, displacement, and adaptation that predates European colonization.[^predated]

 ## Brief Timeline of Peoples in North America